Do you leave voicemails on your cold calls?

-Leaving a voicemail is a lot like an elevator pitch, you have less than 30 seconds to introduce yourself and your value statement.
-Remember, your goal isn’t to sell them on anything but to help them achieve a specific goal.
+Leaving a voicemail is a lot like an elevator pitch.
+You have less than 30 seconds to introduce yourself and your value statement.
+Remember, your goal isn’t to sell them on anything.

 You are still asking for someone’s time, so it’s important to be brief, but also specific.
 Personalized outreach that’s specific to the person and company you’re reaching out to works best in every channel, including voicemails.
 Just like if you were having a cold call conversation, every word is important.

 An effective voicemail message should cover why you are calling and your contact information.
 When you “show them you know them” you can better state your story and the specific reason for your call in a brief value statement.
 Use the prospect’s name if possible.